pipiskal/fullstack/README.md

 - Main Idea is to Keep the components pure.
 Break everything to make sense and be reusable.

-- have 1 place that hold the logic and keep the logic close where its needed
+- Have 1 place that hold the logic and keep the logic close where its needed

 - upLift the state in the case of the modal cause i do not want to map the modal over and over again.

+- I could have created a main theme that i could extract the colors, spacing etc. Thats what i do in production but for this case hardcoded everything.

+- Styled components also provides a nice Context wrapper to get the styles from there if customized

 ### Backend (coins-BE)